RECITAL SCHEDULING PROCEDURES AND GUIDELINES

 - Students should talk to their accompanist, studio instructor, and fellow performers to narrow recital options to a small date/time range.

 - Once your date is approved and confirmed, a $25.00 change fee will apply to time and/or date change requests.
 A $50.00 cancellation fee will apply to cancellation requests.
+A $75.00 fine will apply for a no-show.

 POLICIES AND PROCEDURES